LbertKamu/H-manual/outline.md

+---
+what is human manual.
+its a book about ourself and what we are and [why](https://youtu.be/jQoNILVFFvs?t=78) we are? why we born into caos and die in misery.
+This book tries to tackle that problem of living.

+purpose of this book.
+When one reads this book, the writer hopes that the reader is brave enough to drop every shit that he or she has smear onto him or her, including this book.

+Basic tree of H-manual.

+1. experiences: good and bad experiences when something pleases our senses -- its good experiences. and otherwise.
+2. 2. pain and pleasures, happiness and sadness: when something happens the way we want then its pleasure, happiness. otherwise.
+3. What do we want:-----we want what other's have, do we really want someting really. our want based on the preception that getting it it satisfy us. or fulfill us.
+4. what is fulfillment.
+5.
+MAJOR PROBLEM OF THOUGHT: We need to understand thought. dont over explain because its just a manual, you will go deep in other books where you tackle specific problem. you are thought..... write it. problem of language-----: thought = memory(experiences) (triggers) are everywhere = thinking can not exist without thought.
+Thinking is like chatgpt it takes every trigger as a question and tries to give answers, opinion....
+---

+---

+New classification that is divided into three parts.
+The outside:
+body:
+mind:

+---
+# The outside:
+---
 # Human Manual:
 ``` How does a human being function, and knowing that can we change what we are.``` ``````